fabriciodorneles/kaiban-study/README.md

 ## Customizing Agents

-You can customize the agents by editing the `team.kban.js` file.
+Currently the AI/agents are configured to build Tabletop Boardgame project plan with risk management.
+But you can customize the agents by editing the `team.kban.js` file.
 Remember to:

 1. Clearly define each agent's role and objective
 2. Specify the tasks that each agent should perform